 Teeth and toilets – to some, an unlikely pairing…

-For the past 11 years Sandra has been involved in sanitation programs in Nepal, marrying school based dental programs in villages with the construction and installation of toilet waste systems in the same villages, and improving schools’ water and sanitation systems.
+From 2007 to 2015 Sandra was involved in village based sanitation programs in Nepal, which were run by her husband Paul Pholeros.
+The projects married school based dental programs in villages with the construction and installation of toilet waste systems in the same villages, as well as improving schools’ water and sanitation systems.

-Since the earthquakes in Nepal in April-May 2015, the work has been focussing on village rebuilding, and providing dental care to people affected by the quakes.
+Since the earthquakes in Nepal in April-May 2015, the work focussed on village rebuilding, and providing dental care to people affected by the quakes.